Home

 Truss Telescopes (16" or larger)

 Obsession Telescopes - Very well made telescopes.
 If you want one quick, this is the way to go.
 Take a look at the UC model, very nice and an 18" UC will fit in the smallest trunk.
-They just released the 22" f/4.2 UC and it is very stiff.
-They use primarily OMI mirrors.
+The original commercial truss telescope.

 StarStructure Telescopes - incredible all aluminum "fast" telescopes.
 Mainly Zambuto and Kennedy mirrors.
 Several of my observing friends uses StarStructures, namely; Steve Gottlieb, Alan Agruwal and Bob Douglas